Nukaraju2003/Recruitment_Bot/README.md

-# 1. second round: Resume Screening App
+# 1. second round: Automated flashcard generation
 ### Run web demo (streamlit)

 * Go to the root directory of the repository